HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 ## Run HSNS_slam

 After obtaining the 2 binary executables, you will need to suppy 4 parameters to run the program: 1. path to vocabulary 2. path to .yaml config file 3. path to sequence data directory 4. path to save map.
-Before running HSNS-SLAM, make sure you run `conda activate dsp-slam` to activate the correct Python environmrnt.
+Before running HSNS-SLAM, make sure you run `conda activate HSNS-slam` to activate the correct Python environmrnt.
 Here are some example usages:

 For KITTI sequence for example, you can run:

 ```
-./dsp_slam Vocabulary/ORBvoc.bin configs/KITTI04-12.yaml data/kitti/07 map/kitti/07
+./HSNS_slam Vocabulary/ORBvoc.bin configs/KITTI04-12.yaml data/kitti/07 map/kitti/07
 ```

 ### Run HSNS-SLAM with offline detector